2 (2)

 Congestion Income

 Baltic Cable earns income through congestion rents, which are generated when electricity prices differ between the two regions we connect.
 This means that Baltic Cable does not charge tariffs or other fees.
-Instead, the income depends on the market and the price differences in bidding zones, governed by European power exchanges, which Baltic Cable has no authority to influence or impact.
-The income is used to cover operational and capital costs and secure a reasonable return.
+Instead, the income depends on the market and the price differences in bidding zones, a process and outcome that is governed by European power exchanges, which Baltic Cable has no authority to influence.
+In line with set regulations, the income is used to cover operational and capital costs and secure a reasonable return.

 Owned by Statkraft Asset Holding

-Baltic Cable is fully owned by the publicly owned Norwegian company Statkraft Asset Holding AS, which is part of the Statkraft Group and ultimately controlled by the Norwegian state.
+Baltic Cable is owned by the Norwegian company Statkraft Asset Holding AS, which is part of the state-owned Statkraft Group.
 Statkraft is Europe’s largest generator of renewable power, and its mission is to lead the shift to renewable energy.

-Europe is the largest interconnected electrical grid in the world.
-As an Interconnector Transmission system Operator, Baltic Cable plays a small but important role in the network of European electricity grids.
+Europe has the largest integrated electricity market in the world.
+As an Interconnector Transmission system Operator, Baltic Cable plays an important role in the system of European electricity grids.

 Find out more